What’s your purpose, your mission or your vision? What is it that guides the actions you choose to take and the direction you move towards everyday?

 I greatly admire the work of American author and speaker Simon Sinek.
-Reading his seminal work “Start With Why” has been a game-changer for me in beginning to understand the answers to the questions above.
+Reading (several times) his seminal work “Start With Why” has been a game-changer for me in beginning to understand the answers to the questions above.
 A few months ago, I watched a YouTube in which he began by saying:

 “My name is Simon Sinek and I have a clear vision of what I want to build in the world.”